StudioZeroZero/Twice-Monitor/README.md

 Hi!
 I'm surprised you found this, my name is Amit and I started this project because I am going to my very first TWICE concert in March and am so excited- but my room really doesn't reflect that interest!
 They say your room should is a reflection of who you are, and so I had the idea to make a digital decoration that could show off anything I've been interested in recently.

 It took over a month to find the resources/non-retired drivers needed to complete this project, but now I get to enjoy having this little device with me while I work.
 While I love the device, it really shouldn't have taken that long to make.
 And so- I want this page to be an all-in-one stop for dedicated customizable screens on a budget.
-To do so, I will be including everything I worked on for this project- from things like purchasing the materials and programming, to wiring diagrams and 3D printing.
+To do so, I will be including everything I worked on for this project- from the things like purchasing materials and programming, to the wiring diagrams and 3D printing.

 ### **Key Features:**
 - Kiosk-Mode Automation: Custom-configured Linux environment that bypasses the desktop GUI to launch directly into a Chromium-based kiosk mode for zero-latency interaction.